 However, PDP models of reading are very far from biologically constrained.
 Indeed, advocates of PDP models often distance their models from neurobiology:

-...there are clearly many aspects of the standard PDP framework that do not emulate known aspects of neurophysiology: the lack of separate excitatory and inhibitory cell populations, the purely linear integration of inputs with no consideration of dendritic geometry, the use of a real-valued symmetric activation function, no consideration of metabolic constraints, and the propagation of error signals back through forward-going connections, to mention only a few.
+... there are clearly many aspects of the standard PDP framework that do not emulate known aspects of neurophysiology: the lack of separate excitatory and inhibitory cell populations, the purely linear integration of inputs with no consideration of dendritic geometry, the use of a real-valued symmetric activation function, no consideration of metabolic constraints, and the propagation of error signals back through forward-going connections, to mention only a few.
 However, as has repeatedly been emphasized, PDP models are generally not intended to emulate all aspects of the underlying neural substrate: The models are intended to abstract away from many details (Plaut & McClelland, 2010, p.
 287).

 Furthermore, the way PDP models of word naming learn is unrealistic in a number of ways.
-First, the models are presented the correct pronunciation of each word every time.
+First, on every learning trail the model is presented with the correct spelling and pronunciation of a word.
 This is very unlike the conditions in which children learn to read (e.g., Share, 1995).
 Second, the models tend to be trained in an "interleaved" manner so that they learn all words slowly in parallel.
 Again this is very unlike learning in children.
 Third, the PDP model Tommerdahl appears to be referring to in order to support phonics (Seidenberg & McClelland, 1989) only learned to translate letters to sounds for monosyllable words.
 Accordingly, it is unjustified to use this model as evidence for phonics as opposed to alternative approaches that emphasize the role of semantic or morphological processes in instruction.
 Whatever the merits of PDP models and their relevance to literacy instruction, the biological plausibility of these models should not be used to support phonics instruction.

-Similarly, Fisher, Goswami, and Geake (2010) cite recent Bayesian models of neural processing as providing evidence relevant to educational neuroscience.
-They claim that Bayesian models learn better under noisy conditions, citing a paper by Ma, Beck, Lathan, and Pouget (2006).
-According to Fisher et al.: "Insights like these may be critical to advancing a new field like educational neuroscience, where educators are continually faced with "noisy systems" (vis.
-Children!)." (p.
+Similarly, Fischer, Goswami, Geake, and the Task Force on the Future of Educational Neuroscience (2010) cite recent Bayesian models of neural processing as providing evidence relevant to educational neuroscience.
+They claim that Bayesian models learn better under noisy conditions, citing a paper by Ma, Beck, Latham, and Pouget (2006).
+According to Fischer et al. (2010): "Insights like these may be critical to advancing a new field like educational neuroscience, where educators are continually faced with 'noisy systems' (vis.
+Children!)" (p.
 73).
 Apart from the fact that the authors do not specify how this insight might help, it is not true that Bayesian models perform better under noisy conditions (they deal optimally with noise, but the more noise, the worse they perform).
-Instead, Ma et al. showed that it is easier to implement certain Bayesian computations in neurons that have a certain form of noise (Poisson noise).
-The link between Bayesian models of cortical computation and education is hard to see, and indeed, there are reasons to question the claim that brains compute in a Bayesian-like way (e.g., Bowers & Davis, 2012; Jones & Love, 2011)
+Instead, Ma et al. (2006) showed that it is easier to implement certain Bayesian computations in neurons that have a certain form of noise (Poisson noise).
+The link between Bayesian models of cortical computation and education is hard to see, and indeed, there are reasons to question the claim that brains compute in a Bayesian-like way (e.g., Bowers & Davis, 2012; Jones & Love, 2011).